HelloXiuXiu/js-gotchas/README.md

 Math.max() > Math.min()  // false
 Math.max() < Math.min()  // true
 ```
-When we pass a single argument to the `Math.min()` method, the argument is compared with `Infinity` and the passed value is returned.
+When we pass a single argument to the `Math.min()` method, the argument is compared with `Infinity`, and the passed value is returned.
 This is because when we compare any number to `Infinity`, `Infinity` will always be the higher value; so, the number becomes the min value.
-Therefore with no arguments the method returns `Infinity` as it is.
+Therefore with no arguments, the method returns `Infinity` as it is.

 <br>
 <br>